-Then leave it to dry for 24hours so I can assess the level of sheen that will best suit the painting colours and the environment the painting is going to hang (if it’s a specific commission).
-It’s worth taking into consideration bright lights within the hanging space as these can often cause a glare on a too glossy finish.
+Then leave it to dry for 24 hours so I can assess the level of sheen that best suits the painting colours and the environment in the painting will hang (if it’s a specific commission).
+It’s worth considering bright lights within the hanging space, as these can often cause a glare on a too-glossy finish.

-I apply thin coats, sometimes 3 or 4 always assessing when it’s dry whether I’m happy with the level of sheen/colour saturation compromise.
+I apply thin coats, sometimes 3 or 4, always assessing whether I’m happy with the level of sheen/colour saturation compromise when it’s dry.

 3. Protect the painted surface from atmospheric effects to make the surface easier to clean.

-Water based varnishes usually are created from an acrylic polymer, similar in consistency to a acrylic glazing liquid.
+Water-based varnishes usually are created from an acrylic polymer, similar in consistency to an acrylic glazing liquid.

-They provide a good level of protection and for small to medium pieces are a easy great choice, especially if you work from a small studio within your home.
+They provide a good level of protection and small to medium pieces are an easy, great choice, especially if you work from a small studio within your home.

-They are convenient, cleanup friendly and don’t smell strongly however, they are harder to apply evenly on larger areas with a brush as they dry too quickly for big canvases.
+They are convenient, cleanup friendly and don’t smell strong; however, they are harder to apply evenly on larger areas with a brush as they dry too quickly for big canvases.

 They are also milky white when applied, drying to clear with a tendency to foam when mixed (so often need to be left to settle before applying)